Lagrangian concordance of Legendrian knots: Applications and Remarks

 \subsection{Concluding Remarks}

-So far we have not been able to find examples of non-trivial Legendrian knot concordances between knots which are known not to be Legendrian isotopic.
-From a topological point of view, concordance is a much weaker relation than smooth isotopy, but what prevents us, so far, from using this fact in the Legendrian knot setting is that the classical Legendrian knot invariants are concordance invariants as we have proved.
-We hope to use more sophisticated invariants to explicitly construct families of Legendrian knots which are Lagrangian concordant without being Legendrian isotopic.

-Recall that a topological knot type is Legendrian simple if the Legendrian isotopy classes are classified by the Thuston-Bennequin and rotation number Examples of Legendrian simple knots are given in \cite{EtnHoK1}, where it is shown that torus knots and the figure eight knot are simple.
-From section $\ref{Inv}$ and $\ref{Princ}$ we conclude:
+Recall that a topological knot type is {\it Legendrian simple} if the Legendrian isotopy classes are classified by the Thurston--Bennequin and rotation number.
+From $\ref{Behaviour}$ and $\ref{Princ}$ we conclude the following corollary.